Falmouth-Games-Academy/ga-computer-advice/readme.md

 * Storage: 512 GB HDD or SSD
 * Operating System: Windows 11

+## Robotics

+**Laptop Specifications**

+* Rough price range: £500-£700
+* Processor: Intel Core i5-1335U
+* Memory: 8GB DDDR4
+* Graphics: Intel Integrated Graphics
+* Storage: 512 GB HDD or SSD
+* Operating System: Windows 11

-Our robotics students often purchase a second-hand cheap laptop to run linux on for some of their work.
-This is in addition to a powerful machine for more complex tasks.
+Our robotics students often purchase a laptop focussing on portability and battery life due to the mobile nature of the course.
+A desktop PC is not advised.

 ## Esports - Storage